Rails-Designer/courrier/README.md

 ## Markdown support

-Courrier supports rendering markdown content to HTML when a markdown gem is available.
-Simply bundle any supported markdown gem (`redcarpet`, `kramdown` or `commonmarker`) and it will be used.
+Courrier supports rendering markdown to HTML.
+Bundle any supported markdown gem (`redcarpet`, `kramdown` or `commonmarker`) and it will be used.

 ### Markdown methods